 Backbone Boat Ramp (managed by the U.S. Army Corps of Engineers) is situated on the bank of a feeder creek that flows into Lake Demopolis, one of the impoundments on the Black Warrior River.
 A flooded cypress tree slough lies across the creek (private property, but visible) providing the visitor with year-round birding.

-In spring and early summer, Prothonotary Warblers are loud and conspicuous, their; “Sweet-sweet-sweet” seemingly issuing from every branch.
-Similarly, Northern Parulas and Yellow-throated Warblers are quite numerous; American Redstarts are also present.
-Common Yellowthroats are semi-permanent inhabitants of the shrubs and grasses in the understory, and Anhingas can be easily spotted here, as well.
-Look closely for Purple Gallinules, Common Moorhens, and Least Bitterns, all most common in migration (and the Moorhens in mild winters, when additional waterfowl – Coots, Pied-billed Grebes, and a variety of marsh ducks – may be present.)
-And look carefully; this area holds potential for Painted Buntings.
-Suffice it to say, this tiny spot attracts a full roster of migratory and breeding songbirds.
-Very, very impressive, especially for a site so small.
+In spring and early summer, Prothonotary Warblers, Northern Parulas and Yellow-throated Warblers are conspicuous.
+Common Yellowthroats are semi-permanent inhabitants of the shrubs and grasses in the understory and Anhingas may be spotted here, as well.
+Look closely for Purple Gallinules and Common Moorhens in migration.
+During the cooler months, additional waterfowl – American Coots, Pied-billed Grebes, and a variety of marsh ducks – may be present.
+(In a mild winter, Common Moorhen may linger)

-From late spring through fall, an abundance of wading birds frequent the region.
-Snowy Egrets, Little Blue Herons, White Ibises and other such long-legged waders join the Great Blue Herons, Great Egrets, and Green Herons that are found here all year.
-Watch for Wood Storks, especially “kettling” in the skies above, and keep an eye out for Swallow-tailed and Mississippi kites at any time from March through August, but particularly in summer.
+From late spring through fall, wading birds frequent the region.
+Snowy Egrets, Little Blue Herons and White Ibises join the Great Blue Herons, Great Egrets, and Green Herons that are found here all year.
+Watch for Wood Storks, especially “kettling” in the skies above in late summer, and keep an eye out for Swallow-tailed and Mississippi kites at any time from March through August, but particularly in summer.